T-Y-Zhang/AwesomeCarousel/README.md

 # AwesomeCarousel

+Allows you to create carousel which is draggable and provide prev and next button.

 Show case of using useCarousel hook.

 useCarousel hook exports four state which can be used to create carousel.